EricRovell/blossom/README.md

 const foo: ColorHSL = { h: 0, s: 0, l: 0 };
 const bar: ColorRGB = { r: 0, g: 0, v: 0 }; // type error!
 ```

+## Inspiration

+It was a long time I was thinking about this project.
+There were two unsuccessfull attemps, it was not thoughfull enough.

+This project is inspired by fantastic [colord](https://github.com/omgovich/colord) project, that gave me the idea about architecture and implementation.